Teradata/stacki-wiki/Mesos-Marathon-Zookeeper.md

 Like any good mathematical proof, we’ll erase all the work I did to get to the following steps and just present the solution.
 It looks like magic, it’s not.
 It's a lot of duckduckgoing and stackoverflowing (and yes, I'm coining those words) because I found the actual Mesos and Marathon docs a little opaque when it came to RHEL/CentOS.
 (Can someone please explain Ubuntu to me?
 I've used it; I just don't get it.)

 I based this basic configuration off of this blogpost.
 `http://manfrix.blogspot.com/2015/02/apache-mesos-when-all-becomes-one.html`.
-Basically it just get's it up and running, nothing fancy.
+Basically it just gets it up and running, nothing fancy.
 Fancy is later.

 This was all kinds of awesome because the Mesos and Marathon docs just don’t really help much.